List of airports in Indonesia

-Indonesia has 673 airports in 2013, ranging from grand international airports to modest unpaved airstrips on remote islands or inland interior areas located throughout the archipelago.
-Most of them operated by Transportation Ministry technical operation units and state-owned PT Angkasa Pura I & II.
+Indonesia had 673 airports in 2013, ranging from grand international airports to modest unpaved airstrips on remote islands or inland interior areas located throughout the archipelago.
+Most of them are operated by Transportation Ministry technical operation units and state-owned PT Angkasa Pura I & II.
 Based on the 2009 Aviation Law, the government had to transfer air navigation service management from airport operators to a non-profit institution by January 2012 to improve Air traffic services (ATS).